umich-brcf-bioinf/2022-11-14-umich-rnaseq-demystified/source/Module00_Introduction.md

 ### Exercise: Responding in Slack thread
-What is one thing you hope to learn in this workshop?
+In your RNA-Seq experiment, what do/did you hope to find?
 <br/>
 <br/>